ArnoVdH/photoblog/content/blog/2020/review_humankind.md

 title = "Review: Humankind"

 +++
-Humankind is a best-seller in the Netherlands and Flanders, where it's called 'De meeste mensen deugen' (literally *most people are good*).
+Humankind is a best-seller in the Netherlands and Flanders, where it's called 'De meeste mensen deugen' (literally *most people are good*), written by [Rutger Bregman](https://nl.wikipedia.org/wiki/Rutger_Bregman).
 It's quite voluminous and claims to justify a radically different image of humanity.
 It has been hailed as a masterpiece of optimism in the press and quite a few people in my *milieu* have praised it too.
 This made me somewhat sceptical about it, analogous to Sapiens by Harari (which I found to be horribly superficial and totally devoid of anything interesting).
 Unjustified, so it turned out.
 I was positively surprised by the book.
 It's a flame, a flicker in these dark times that we, that society can be bettered.

 <!--more-->

-[Rutger Bregman](https://nl.wikipedia.org/wiki/Rutger_Bregman) is a Dutch historian and journalist.
+Bregman is a Dutch historian and journalist.
 He writes for [De Correspondent](https://decorrespondent.nl/), a news site focussing on well researched long-read articles and not on daily news - without disregarding topical news items entirely.
 He's also a well known advocate of a universal basic income, which is how I got to know about him years ago when researching and writing on the same topic.

 ![](/img/blog/bregman.jpg)
 <h6>Rutger Bregman by Belgian photographer Stephan Vanfleteren</h6>